Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.6.0 =
+* fix — improving compatibility with WordPress 5.0 and the new block-based (Gutenberg) editor.
+Thanks again to @ajitbohra for the help
+* fix — resolve "invalid headers" problem on certain new installs

 = 5.5 =
 * Enhancement — added compatibility with WordPress 5.0's new editor, codenamed Gutenberg (thanks to Ajit Bohra @ajitbohra for all the great work!)